OpenAdaptAI/OpenAdapt/README.md

 ## Problem Statement

-Given a new Screenshot, we want to generate the appropriate InputEvent(s) based on the previously recorded InputEvents, where each Screenshot is taken immediately before its associated InputEvent.
-We need to account for differences in screen resolution, window size, application behavior, etc. InputEvents contain raw mouse and keyboard data which have been aggregated to remove unnecessary events.
+Given a new Screenshot, we want to generate the appropriate InputEvent(s) based on the previously recorded InputEvents in order to accomplish the task specified in the `Recording.task_description`.
+Each Screenshot is taken immediately before its associated InputEvent.
+InputEvents contain raw mouse and keyboard data which have been aggregated to remove unnecessary events.

 ## Dataset